Verizon Communications (VZ) Q2 2017 Results - Earnings Call Transcript

 Matthew D. Ellis - Verizon Communications, Inc.

-We continue to look at always to manage the network at the most efficient pricing that we have, whether that be how we talk to towers or all the other resources we have in front of us.
+We continue to look at all ways to manage the network at the most efficient pricing that we have, whether that be how we talk to towers or all the other resources we have in front of us.

 Michael L. McCormack - Jefferies LLC